 $ git commit -m "Initialize DVC"

-DVC functionality can be split into layers and we'll explore them one by one in
+DVC features can be grouped into layers.
+We'll explore them one by one in the

 - Data versioning is the core part of DVC for

 large files, datasets, ML models versioning and efficient sharing.
 We'll show

 how to use a regular Git workflow, without storing large files with Git.
 Think